ironbar/prompt_recovery/docs/modeling/Iteration_05_fine-tune_mixtral.md

 - The fine-tuned model is slower, submission takes 7 hours instead of 4.
 I believe this is solvable by merging the model and lora but I haven't done it yet.

+On leaderboard these models perform similar to prompt engineering.
+Both models get 0.61 alone and they improve to 0.62 and 0.63 when adding `Improve the text to this`.

 ## Conclusion

-I have learned to fine-tune Mixtral, but what data should I train on?
+We have learned to fine-tune Mixtral, we have another tool for the challenge.
+Fine-tuned model learns to imitate the task, but what data should I train on?

 ## Next steps

 - Try different combinations of output data and styles
 - Should I learn to merge the adapter and the model?
+That would speedup submission.
+- Would it have sense to generate multiple prompts and use perplexity to select among them?
+- Are there any other tricks like `Improve the text to this`?

 ## TODO

-- [ ] Why the model with LORA is non-deterministic?
-Dropout?
+- [x] Why the model with LORA is non-deterministic?
+Dropout